illarionov/wasm-sqlite-open-helper/README.md

 later to run GraalVM Compiler.
 For an example of how to enable the GraalVM compiler in Android unit tests, take a look at [this gist](https://gist.github.com/illarionov/9ce560f95366649876133c1634a03b88).

 You can reuse a single instance of the GraalVM Engine between tests to speed up initialization.
-To do this, specify the instance using the `graalvmEngine` parameter in the `embedder` block when creating the factory.
+Specify the instance using the `graalvmEngine` parameter in the `embedder` block when creating the factory.
 Check this link for more information: https://www.graalvm.org/latest/reference-manual/embed-languages/#managing-the-code-cache